Patricia Cleveland-Peck is seduced by Savannah – arguably the most enchanting city on America’s Atlantic coast

 This house is also remembered as the place where, in 1912, Andrew Low’s daughter-in-law Juliette Gordon Low, known as Daisy, wife of his son and heir William, founded the Girl Scout movement.
 Another big Regency house on Bull Street, in which she was born is now owned and operated by the Girl Scouts of America and is regularly visited by bands of guides and scouts from all over the world.

 Just one square away is The Olde Pink House Restaurant and Tavern, a building (haunted of course) dating from the 1770s where the menu is steeped in the traditions of the Lowcountry.
-It is hard choose between such starters as the local speciality she- crab soup or fried green tomatoes with applewood bacon and sweet corn cream or even sautéed local shrimp with country ham gravy and cheddar cheese grits.
-Room must be left for a main course of crispy scored flounder with apricot shallot sauce, creamy grits and collards or crispy half duck, black vinegar BBQ glaze, seasonal fruits and vegetable crepes.
-Replete after such a satisfying meal what a pleasure it is to go downstairs to the tavern and relax listening to live jazz or blues.
+It is hard to choose between such starters as the local specialty she-crab soup or fried green tomatoes with applewood bacon and sweet corn cream or even sautéed local shrimp with country ham gravy and cheddar cheese grits.
+The room must be left for the main course of crispy scored flounder with apricot shallot sauce, creamy grits and collards or crispy half duck, black vinegar BBQ glaze, seasonal fruits and vegetable crepes.
+Replete with such a satisfying meal what a pleasure it is to go downstairs to the tavern and relax listening to live jazz or blues.

 Savannah owes its wealth to its port and although this is still used by huge container ships, the centuries-old warehouses have now been converted into hotels, cafes, pubs and shops and the area redubbed Historic River Street.
 Savannah is taking care of its economic future.
 Y’all enjoy!